Your details

 In plain English

 At £14.00 per hour for 40 hours over 52 weeks, your gross annual salary is £29,120 in England and Wales.
-You are in the Basic rate band, paying £3,310 in income tax and £1,324 in National Insurance.
-Your take-home is £24,486 per year — £2,041 per month or £471 per week.
+You are in the Basic rate band (20% income tax).
+After paying £3,310 in income tax and £1,324 in National Insurance, you take home £24,486 per year — £2,041 per month or £471 per week.
 Your effective deduction rate is 15.9%.
-An extra £1 per hour (£2,080 more per year) would add approximately £582 to your take-home.
+Every extra pound you earn above this is taxed at 28p in the pound.

 Try the Budget Calculator